 The application process is open to:

 NSW Government agencies are not eligible to apply for funding, including NSW Public Schools.
+Schools as Community Centres may seek grant funding where a non-government organisation is listed as the applicant (including ABN details).

 There are two assessment stages – eligibility and merit-based assessment.